alibabacloud-howto/solution-mysql-redis-canal-kafka-sync/README.md

 ### 4.1 Install Terraform (skip this step if you already have Terraform installed)

+If you are the 1st time to use Terraform, please refer to [https://github.com/alibabacloud-howto/terraform-templates](https://github.com/alibabacloud-howto/terraform-templates) to learn how to install and use the Terraform on different operating systems.

+Or if you are using Ubuntu, you can follow the following steps to install Terraform.

-Run the following command to update the apt installation source.(This experiment uses the Ubuntu 16.04 system)
+Run the following command to update the apt installation source.
+(This experiment uses the Ubuntu 16.04 system)

 ```
 apt update